- 1 Purpose

 - Student Experience Coordinator, Student Services Portfolio

-- Manager (Strategic Information and Analysis), Corporate Management Services
+- Lead Business Partner (Analytics and Insight), Corporate Management Services

 - Student Services and Amenities Fee Projects